go-gitea/gitea/.github/issue_template.md

-1. Please speak English, this is the language everybody of us can speak and write.
+1. Please speak English, this is the language all of us can speak and write.
-2. Please ask questions or config/deploy problems on our Gitter channel: https://gitter.im/go-gitea/gitea
+2. Please ask questions or configuration/deploy problems on our Gitter channel: https://gitter.im/go-gitea/gitea
-3. Please take a moment to search that an issue doesn't already exist.
+3. Please take a moment to search check that your issue doesn't already exist.
-4. Please give all relevant information below for bug reports, incomplete details will be handled as an invalid report.
+4. Please give all relevant information below for bug reports, because incomplete details will be handled as an invalid report.

 **You MUST delete the content above including this line before posting, otherwise your issue will be invalid.**